circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

 Finally, we'll deploy the application to Heroku and discuss other deployment options.

-## Upload Your Project to GitHub or BitBucket
+## Upload Your Code

-To use CircleCI your code must be available on GitHub or BitBucket.
-You can use private or public repositories.
+To use CircleCI, your code must be available on GitHub or BitBucket, in either a private or public repository.
+We'll be using GitHub for this walkthrough.

-In this walkthrough we'll use GitHub.

 <div class="alert alert-info" role="alert">
 <strong>Tip:</strong> If you're following along and want to use the code, you should fork and clone the <a class="alert-link" href="https://github.com/circleci/cci-demo-walkthrough">cci-demo-walkthrough</a> project.
 On your local machine, delete the <code>.circleci</code> directory and make a commit.
 You now have a clean project ready to start configuring for use with CircleCI.